zesterer/the-bitwise-challenge/README.md

 - UI/graphics in some stateless form, such as a framebuffer or sound waveforms

-No statics, global values, IO (beyond that which falls within the aforementioned category), side-channel state (such as artifically inducing lag to change the frame time delta), or other unprincipled 'tricks' are permitted: it should be entirely possible to recreate the *entire* state of the game at any given frame given only the 64-bit integer and the code that composes the game logic.
+No statics, global values, IO (beyond that which falls within the aforementioned category), side-channel state (such as inducing lag to use the frame time delta as extra state), or other unprincipled 'tricks' are permitted: it should be entirely possible to recreate the *entire* state of the game at any given frame given only the 64-bit integer and the code that composes the game logic.